Introduction#

 Traefik Labels#

-Traefik is my reverse-proxy of choice for my docker services, with much of the config taking place in Traefik docker labels.
-Previously, I would define the Traefik labels for each service individually in a role defaults file.
+Traefik is my reverse-proxy of choice, with much of the config taking place in docker labels.
+Previously, I would define the labels for each service individually in role defaults.
 Depending on the service, I have http, https, api and theme-park labels.
-It can get quite extensive and much of the labels are the same across services with only variables such as the router name and port differing.
+It can get extensive, but most of the labels are common across services with few differing variables.

 To reduce the bloat, I make use of: